RouleThomas/Akizu_Lab/001_EZH1_project/016__integration_PSC_V1/labnote.md

 --> Using 75 percentile give same SF; tried 90, 95, 98
   --> 90 perform best!
 Almost identical replicate!!!
 Let's try subtracting IGG on raw before applying normalization see if improvement

 --> Unique reads at 99percentile works GREAT!
-Replicate sure homogeneous
+Replicate homogeneous (subtract IGG perform badly)

 Let's try to use sample-specific blacklist regions, for that I will use [Greenscreen](https://github.com/sklasfeld/GreenscreenProject) to generate a blacklist for all our samples: